sjml/beschi/README.md

 ## Future
 I will admit that part of me wants to make new writers, but since I don't have a separate project motivating that at the moment, it's not likely to get done.
-If someone loves this sytem, though, and really wants to see a generator for C or Swift or Rust or whatever, let me know.
+If someone loves this sytem, though, and really wants to see a generator for C or Rust or Haskell or whatever, let me know.
 The existing writers should be decent starting points — they aren't terribly clever (no AST or interesting data structures), just iterating over the protocol and writing out serialization/deserialization code.

 ## Beschi?